 - 1. We're going to talk about spinless electrons.
-This is reasonable in a big magnetic field, which implies a big Zeeman splitting, so that the wrong-pointing spin states are high energy states we can ignore. - 2.
-We can suppose that the hopping terms t{ij} include some lattice version of the magnetic field, so $t{ij} = te^{iA{ij}}$.
+This can be reasonable in a big magnetic field, which implies a big Zeeman splitting, so that the wrong-pointing spin states are high energy states we can ignore.
+(However, see the section of Girvin's review about QH ferromagnetism - the Zeeman splitting in GaAs is not that big.) - 2.
+We can suppose that the hopping terms $t{ij}$ include some lattice version of the magnetic field, so $t{ij} = te^{iA{ij}}$ .
 If you like, you could think of my lattice model here as just a discretization of electrons in the continuum in a magnetic field. - 3.
-This kind of 'Hubbard-V interaction' is the shortest range interaction we can have for spinless fermions (since the density $n_i = c_i^{\dagger} c_i$ is zero or one and so satisfies $n_i^2 = n_i$). - 4.
-To fully specify the system (2.18), we need to specify the filling how many electrons are there per site.
+This kind of 'Hubbard-V interaction' is the shortest range interaction we can have for spinless fermions (since the density $n_i = c_i^{\dagger} c_i$ is zero or one and so satisfies $n_i^2 = n_i$ ). - 4.
+To fully specify the system (2.42), we need to specify the filling how many electrons are there per site.
 If the electrons fully fill some bands and V = 0, the system is an insulator; since there's a gap we expect this fact to persist even for nonzero V. If the filled bands have nonzero Chern number, this is a Chern insulator, and there is a quantized Hall response.
 It is just a lattice version of the IQHE. - 5.
 If we partially fill some Chern bands, without V the system would be a metal.
 Interactions have a chance to change that.
-Indeed such a model can produce fractional quantum Hall groundstates (on the lattice, such a thing is called a fractional Chern insulator).
+Indeed such a model can produce fractional quantum Hall groundstates.
+On the lattice, such a thing is called a fractional Chern insulator; as of just recently, these exist in various twisted bilayer systems.